Irish Americans: Civil War through to the early 20th century

 Later immigrants mostly settled in industrial towns and cities of the Northeast and Midwest where Irish American neighborhoods had previously been established.

 The Irish were having a huge impact on America as a whole.
 In 1910, there were more people in New York City of Irish ancestry than Dublin's whole population, and even today, many of these cities still retain a substantial Irish-American community.
 The best urban economic opportunities for unskilled Irish women and men included "factory and millwork, domestic service, and the physical labor of public work projects."

 During the mid-1900s, immigrants from Ireland were coming to the U.S. for the same reasons as those before them; they came looking for jobs.

 Social history in the United States

+A significant number of Irish Americans were slave owners of black individuals.

 Religion and society

 Religion has been important to the Irish American identity in America, and continues to play a major role in their communities.
 Surveys conducted since the 1970s have shown consistent majorities or pluralities of those who self-identify as being of Irish ancestry in the United States as also self-identifying as Protestants.
 The Protestants' ancestors arrived primarily in the colonial era, while Catholics are primarily descended from immigrants of the 19th century.
 Irish leaders have been prominent in the Catholic Church in the United States for over 150 years.
 The Irish have been leaders in the Presbyterian and Methodist traditions, as well.

 Surveys in the 1990s show that of Americans who identify themselves as "Irish", 51% said they were Protestant and 36% identified as Catholic.
 In the Southern United States, Protestants account for 73% of those claiming Irish origins, while Catholics account for 19%.
 In the Northern United States, 45% of those claiming Irish origin are Catholic, while 39% are Protestant.